POTSDAM Clarkson University senior Jamie Lee Rattray always seems to be smiling.

 Facing a little adversity her freshman year was a good thing.
 At the time it wasnt, for her, but it made her grow and have to work through things.
 She will just continue to develop.

 The Saints will be looking to make a third straight trip to the ECAC Hockey championship weekend and a second NCAA Tournament appearance in three years.

 SLU, which went 19-14-5 overall last year and 12-6-4 in ECAC Hockey, was picked to finish fifth by the coaches in the preseason poll.

 The Saints lost their leading scorer from last year, Kelly Sabatine, to graduation, but return Rylee Smith, who recorded 15 goals and 19 assists, and Amanda Boulier, who supplied eight goals and 24 assists.

 We expect a very productive year out of our upperclassmen, Saints coach Chris Wells said.
 They have championship experience in their tenure at St. Lawrence and know what it takes to compete against the best teams in the country.

 SLU opens the season with a pair of games against the University of New Hampshire, at 7 tonight and at 3 p.m.
-Saturday at Appleton Arena.
+Saturday in Appleton Arena.